wp-plugins/cnc-dudamobile-reseller-preview/readme.txt

 * Mobile Preview

-* List accounts with thumbnails
+* List all accounts and show their previw links

-Paid Features add:

-* Account Managment - easily unsubscribe and delete accounts

-* Leads Management - capture email & url of sites built

-* Payment options - Paypal & Strip for mobile (D1 support coming sooo)

 * and more coming soon!